scionproto/scion/doc/dev/design/anonymous-ISDs.rst

   an external ISD number.

 Note: An P-ISD can contain ASes (including P-COREs) and links that are not visible outside of the P-ISD.
-These are called "secret", see discussion below.
+These are called "private", see also `Private Links and Private ASes`_.

 Example: Simple P-ISD
 ^^^^^^^^^^^^^^^^^^^^^